jimmykane/Ansible-Apache2-Ubuntu-Saucy-Role-Playbook/README.md

 This playbook or role (referable run as a role) will install Apache 2.4 on an Ubuntu Saucy64 installation.
 ----------------------------------------------------------------------------------------------------------

-This is a simple playbook or role that I wrote while learning Ansible.
-Ill be maintaining it for some time I hope so feel free to comment, correct and use it.

 You can get the code or install it with ansible galaxy

 Get the code: